Player Pianos

 A Musical Connection Between Generations

 Outselling regular pianos in the early 20th century, player pianos will certainly go down as one of the most influential musical instruments in history.
 The foot pumped player is still common in homes to this day and serves as a link to the past, playing music exactly as it did decades ago.
-Reproducing pianos are able to almost perfectly replicate the sound of a live pianist, be the music classical, popular, or a complex jazz piece!
+Reproducing pianos are able to almost perfectly replicate the sound of a live pianist, be the music classical, popular, or sophisticated jazz!
 Commercial coin operated pianos drew customers to speakeasies, restaurants, hotels, and made money while doing it.
-Even now, self-playing pianos continue to marvel and amaze, bringing music of yesterday to the 21st century.
+Even now, self-playing pianos continue to marvel and amaze, bringing the music of yesterday to the 21st century.

 Player Pianos and their music

 There's no expression coded into a normal 88 note piano roll, so having a constant amount of suction will result in music that does not express.
 Regardless, the sheer amount of piano rolls produced results in an almost limitless amount of music to listen to.
-One of the most popular piano roll arrangers: J Lawrence Cook output around 10,000 piano rolls.
-There are likely nearly one million total piano roll arrangements!
+One of the most popular piano roll arrangers: J. Lawrence Cook made around 10,000 piano rolls.
+There are likely hundreds of thousands of piano roll arrangements!

-This music roll is for a Steinway Duo-Art, expression perforations on the sides of the actual playing notes.
+The music roll pictured is for a Steinway Duo-Art; expression perforations are on the sides of the playing notes.

 Upright coin-operated player pianos were made by various manufacturers across the United States and were immensely popular up until the Prohibition.
-Nickelodeon music is truly one of the most peppy forms of music out there!
-Hot hits of the 10's, 20's, and 30's were transcribed from normal 88 note player piano rolls and extended for additional percussion, pipes, and expression.
+Listening to 'nickelodeon' music is one of the best ways to enjoy hits of the jazz age, and rolls don't wear out like a 78 record!
+Hot tunes of the 10's, 20's, and 30's were often transcribed from normal 88 note player piano rolls and extended for additional percussion, pipes, and expression.
+It was also common for firms to do in house arrangements exclusively for coin pianos.

 Cabinet nickelodeons or coin-operated player pianos became extremely popular after the Prohibition was enacted.
 These small pianos were able to fit in just about any corner of a speakeasy or 'joint'!
-Still able to have a fairly large amount of instrumentation and percussion, these truly excelled at being some of the most innovative music machines.
+Despite their size, many still have a large amount of instrumentation and percussion - space being saved by not having a keyboard and using a smaller piano plate.
+The cabinet pianos of the 10's and 20's are some of the most innovative music machines and are well-loved by collectors living in smaller spaces!

 Below: Wurlitzer Pianino